syl1m/weather_app/README.md

 - Display last updated local date and time of the searched location
 - Toggle seamlessly between imperial and metric units
 - Provide 3 day forecast weather data
-- Display error message if searched city could not be found
+- Display error message if searched location could not be found

 # Technologies Used